arimotofu/LineageOS_gradle_android_packages_apps_build-guide/README.md

 ### SDK location not found

-if Gradle complains that the Android SDK location can't be found:

 - create a local.properties file in the root directory, then define your SDK path

 Windows: